 VGA Connector

-Although they are known as VGA, current connectors do not really work under the VGA standard, which allows the display of a maximum of 256 colors from a color palette of 262,144 with a maximum resolution of 720×480 and a maximum refresh rate of 70Hz but SVGA allows much higher resolutions and color palettes than we are used to.
+This standard displayed a maximum of 256 colors from a palette of 262,144.
+It also allowed a maximum resolution of 720×480 and a refresh rate of 70Hz.
+In contrast, SVGA supports higher resolutions and larger color palettes.

 DVI Connector